How do AMS implementation costs grow beyond the budget?

 Just remember: The result is a system that best helps you achieve your organization’s goals.
 There may be new paths to get there, but the result will be better — and less costly — in the end.

-2. Know what your platform provides.
+2. Know what features your platform provides.

 Selecting an AMS system built on an enterprise platform in the true cloud can reduce costs, as platform and AMS upgrades are included and happen on a regular cycle.
 For example, Nimble AMS is built on the Salesforce Platform and is upgraded six times per year at no added cost — 3 updates from Nimble AMS and 3 updates from Salesforce.